 You should take the right dose, not more or less.
 Never stop taking a cancer drug without talking to your specialist first.

-The side effects gradually get worse during the treatment.
-They can continue to get worse after your treatment ends.
-But most of the effects begin to improve after 1 or 2 weeks.
+The early side effects gradually develop and can get worse during the treatment.
+They may continue to get worse after your treatment ends but most of the effects begin to improve after 1 or 2 weeks.

 Some common side effects of chemoradiotherapy for rectal cancer include: